Types of Damages

 If you have been injured due to another person’s negligence and wish to file a personal injury claim, you could recover damages to compensate you.
-Boulder and Fort Collins attorney J. Todd Tenge, serving Denver and surrounding Colorado areas, can help you pursue a fair and just settlement.
-Contact the Tenge Law Firm today.
+Attorney J. Todd Tenge can help you pursue a fair and just settlement.
+Contact the Tenge Law Firm, LLC today.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”

 “I placed all my trust in them and was not disappointed!
 They settled my case for an amount I had never expected even in my wildest dreams.”

 “We did not have to pay any bills or answer any calls from doctors, hospitals, or insurance companies.
 We were well taken care of.”